Pink Panther and Sons: Other media

 A children's book called Pink Panther: Fun at the Picnic was based on the series.
 Unlike the cartoon series, the Pink Panther is shown speaking.
 The story was where the Pink Panther had been hired as a magician for a party and asked Pinky to assist him, upsetting Panky who felt left out.
 The Pink Panther decides to start his act creating "two Pink Panthers!" displaying Pinky and Panky onstage.

+In late October 2023, the complete series was finally made available on MGM+ and other digital platforms.